raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

 ## Sparrow in action

+Congratulations, you have now a Bitcoin desktop wallet, capable of securing your bitcoin, running with your own trustless Bitcoin full node!
 Sparrow is a powerful wallet that allows you to use the most advanced features for securing your bitcoins and preserve your privacy.

 With Sparrow you can: